knotsanimation/kloch/doc/source/launcher-plugins.rst

 Creating the subclasses
 -----------------------

-When creating the a new launcher you would need to create a ``dataclass`` object from it which subclass :any:`BaseLauncher`, and it's corresponding :any:`BaseLauncherSerialized` subclass which describe how that dataclass is serialized.
+When creating the a new launcher you start by creating a ``dataclass`` object that declare what are the user-configurable options and how are they "launched".

+This is done by subclassing :any:`BaseLauncher`.

+Next you need to declare how that dataclass must be serialized, by creating a subclass of :any:`BaseLauncherSerialized`.
+This act as a high-level controller for serialization.

+For the granular control over how each field of the dataclass is serialized you must created another dataclass subclass, but of :any:`BaseLauncherFields`.
+Which will just miror the ``BaseLauncher`` field structure, but where each of its field provide more metadata to unserialize the field.

 Here is an example which subclass both of those class, in which we create a launcher for "git cloning":